rombrew/phobia/doc/GettingStarted.md

 We are not trying to cram all the components into a small volume.
 However, we sometimes cross the border of quality in favor of PCB size.

-Our recent hw revision is **REV5A** designed in 8-layer PCB with 35um or 70um copper foil thickness.
-To improve heat dissipation it is necessary to press an aluminum plate from bottom through thermal interface.
+Our recent HW revision is **REV5A** designed in 8-layer PCB with 35um or 70um copper foil thickness.
+To improve heat dissipation it is necessary to mount an aluminium heatsink at bottom side through thermal interface.

 You can also try to use third-party hardware like VESC or its clones.
 Look into "src/hal/hw/..." directory to get the actual list of supported hardware.